iitmdinesh/image2text/README.md

 Predictions:

-1. A big dog standing in the snow.
+1. A young dog running through snow.
-2. A brown dog is in the snow, on his back.
+2. A dog running through snow
-3. A brown dog is running across snowy terrain.
+3. A dog on a sled in the snow.
-4. A dog playing in the icy snow with a ball.
+4. A dog in the snow.
-5. A dog runs on a snowy road.
+5. A black dog stands on a snowy side of a trail.
-6. A dog jumps in a snowy field.
+6. Two small dogs running down the road.
-7. A dog running in the snow.
+7. A dog is carrying a small snow pack in a snowy field.
-8. A small dog running through snow.
+8. A dog is running in the snow in a field of trees.